-The balance of the portfolio amounts to €1,000,012,007.7 for a total of 96,285 contracts.
-The portfolio is collateralised by around 92.6% new cars, 6.1% used cars and 1.3% demonstration vehicles, whereby the vast majority of vehicles relate to the VW brands.
+The balance of the portfolio amounts to approx. €750.0 million for a total of 85,561 contracts.
+The portfolio is collateralised by around 92.8% new cars, 5.9% used cars and 1.4% demonstration vehicles, whereby the vast majority of vehicles relate to the VW brands.
 Portfolio cash flows result from 100.0% fixed lease instalment cash flows.

-Two broad contract types are securitised: closed calculation contracts (99.999%) and open calculation contracts (0.001%).
-Closed calculation contracts allow the lessee to use the car and an agreed service package for a fixed price.
+A single contract type is securitised which is closed calculation contracts (100.00%) that allow the lessee to use the car and an agreed service package for a fixed price.
 The lessee does not receive any profit from lower actual service costs or if the vehicle sells at contract termination for a higher value than expected.
-Open calculation contracts include a possible refund component, if the actual cost of running the fleet is lower than the initially estimated costs.
-Maintenance service costs and actual vehicle sale proceeds are incorporated into the refund calculation at the end of a lease contract.